thypon/eLauncher/README.md

 eLauncher is an extremely lightweight and minimal launcher for Android, based on NoLauncher and inspired by [OLauncher Light](https://github.com/tanujnotes/Ultra/), and OLauncher in general.
 It is even more barebones than OLauncher Light, and aims to provide only the most basic features.

-eLauncher favours support easy readibility on eInk/ePaper devices, such as the Onyx Boox Note series, and the Bigme HiBreak.
+eLauncher favours easy readibility on eInk/ePaper devices, such as the Onyx Boox Note series, and the Bigme HiBreak.

 ## Features